GoogleCloudPlatform/community/tutorials/exporting-stackdriver-elasticcloud/index.md

 New Cloud Platform users might be eligible for a [free trial](https://cloud.google.com/free-trial).

-## Configure Google Cloud resources
+## Configure Google Cloud Platform resources
 The high level steps in this section are:

 1. Create a user-managed Service Account